In this post, we will learn what accessibility testing is and the following to the complete guide to Accessibility Testing.

 - Verify if the user knows about the approximate page load time.

-- Verify if the color and contrast of the product is soothing for the eye.
+- Verify if the colour and contrast of the product are soothing for the eye.

-- Verify if the images and GUI are properly designed so that it can be comprehended by everyone.
+- Verify if the images and GUI are properly designed so that they can be comprehended by everyone.